Aboalarbe/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System
-it`s a term project for the Software Engineering course.
+it`s a term project for the Software Engineering course(2016).